AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

      ![Transform data](./images/mspowerbi-incremental-refresh.png)<br>
      This example shows that incremental refresh is turned on, will cache 30 days of data, and the last 5 days will be a rolling refresh of data.<br><br>
     For more information about incremental refresh, see the Microsoft  [Incremental refresh for datasets](https://docs.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-overview) page.

-## Release notes

-For details about this release, see the [OSIsoft Cloud Services Power BI Connector Release Notes](https:TBD).